chrisbroski/sketchpad-calculator/README.md

 I only wanted critical features, or ones that could be uniquely demonstrated in this type of UI.
 I chose:

 * Make number and operator entry as simple as possible with no extra buttons or keystrokes.
+* No "order of operation" - calculations are made in top-to-bottom order only.
-* Fake cursor to indicate active area
+* Fake cursor to indicate active area.
 * Manual entry using a keypad of a computer keyboard.
 * Operators for addition, subtraction, multiplication, and division only.
-* Allow positive, negative, and decimal numbers (no scientific notation entry)
+* Allow positive, negative, and decimal numbers (no scientific notation entry).
-* Running history of all calculations in this session
+* Running history of all calculations in this session.
 * Click on a number in history to use that number in the active calculation.
-* Specify the amount of precision for reasonable rounding
+* Specify the amount of precision for reasonable rounding.

-Most of these features are hopefully self-explanatory so I'll talk talk about a couple that I think deserve mention.
+Most of these features are hopefully self-explanatory so I'll only talk about a couple that I think deserve mention.

 ####Click History to Insert Into Active Calcuation